Capture missions are usually the fastest mission types!

 It might take you a few tries to figure out the tilesets for each Spy mission node, but after a while you know then by hand and can finish these missions with ease :)

-In Spy missions you get “Unidentified” rewards as well that will be revealed upon completion of mission node – could be nice mods or something else.
+In Spy missions you get “Unidentified” rewards that will be revealed upon completion of mission node – could be nice mods or something else.

 Rescue missions are sort-of like Spy missions in the way that Stealth frames have an advantage here – as well as bringing with you Ciphers for hacking.
 The objective is to move through the mission node until you reach a station that needs to be hacked, once you get through you should reach a “hostage room” where there usually are 3 separate hostage rooms that can be unlocked by hacking – there might be a time limit on you for hacking these cells depending on whether you were detected or not when entering the room where the hostages are being held.

-Survival mission are nice for a lot of reasons – enemies keep on coming and the only requirement to stay in these missions is to keep your oxygen levels above 1%, if it hits 0% you will slowly suffocate and eventually die – if this were to happen you can try and desperately make a run for extraction if the time has passed 5 minutes minimum.
+Survival mission are nice for a lot of reasons – enemies keep on coming and the only requirement to stay in these missions is to keep your oxygen levels above 1%, if it hits 0% you will slowly suffocate and eventually die – if this were to happen you can try and desperately make a run for extraction if the time has passed 5 minutes minimum (thats when extraction is made available).

 Many new players seem to struggle to understand something about survival missions, “Pillars” will occasionally be dropped and these contain Oxygen that can be refilled when needed – but new players tend to use them as soon as they see the pillars, and most of the times this might be done when oxygen levels already are 90-100% which means wasting an oxygen tank which is limited supply.